vvhitedog/spectavi/README.md

 Spectavi has been desinged in Python 2.7, and may not work with newer versions.
 The only python dependecies are numpy and cndarray.
 Installation of numpy is fairly standard and is not described here (since there are many ways to do it, each with their own pros and cons.)

+There is a dependency of the C++ code for the Eigen3 library, which can be installed through various means (check a package manager under linux, for example under fedora `dnf install eigen3-devel` installs the package.)

 1. Clone the repo: `git clone https://github.com/vvhitedog/spectavi`
 2. Init and update all submodules inside the repo: `git submodule update --init --recursive`